And how other perfectionist travelers can avoid doing the same.

 Before I’d seen it, a friend mentioned to me that, up close, the Eiffel Tower is really kind of ugly.
 And when I got there, I saw she wasn’t wrong.
 It is ugly.
 It’s intricate in design and impressive in size, but looking up from the base, it’s just iron spindles and bolts and beams painted a dusty, dirt-path brown.

-But its beauty doesn’t come from the structure itself.
-It’s in the spaces between, where there’s room for light and sky.
+But its beauty doesn’t come from the structure alone.
+It needs the spaces between, where there’s room for light and sky.